Jotayk/jotayk.github.io/README.md

 * Microsoft VS Code.

 ## Instructions
 Setting up a basic repository to host a resume on GitHub Pages is simple, and requires only very basic knowledge of Markdown, Jekyll, and Git.
 Markdown is a light-weight text format that allows users to write **plain-text** files that can easily be converted into HTML to be styled and displayed in a browser.
 Jekyll is a tool that is used to generate **static websites** from Markdown files.
 Git is a distributed version control system that allows you to track changes to files, and **GitHub Pages** hosts Git repositories in the form of a static website.
-If you want to learn more about any of these tools, see the "[More Resources](#more-resources)" section.
+If you want to learn more about any of these tools, see the [more resources](#more-resources) section.

 ### 1. Create a New Pages Repository on GitHub